Customizing GitHub Actions

 since 0.2.0

-By default, cargo-dist will want to create its own GitHub Release and set the title/body with things like your CHANGELOG/RELEASES and some info about how to install the release.
+By default, dist will want to create its own GitHub Release and set the title/body with things like your CHANGELOG/RELEASES and some info about how to install the release.
 However if you have your own process for generating the contents of GitHub Release, we support that.

 Publish GitHub Release To Another Repository